philrud/istio.io/content/about/notes/1.1/index.md

     - Improved the protocol between Envoy and Mixer.

 - **Control Headers and Routing**.
-It's now possible to create adapters that can be used to influence an incoming request's headers and routing.
+Added the option to create adapters to influence an incoming request's headers and routing.
 TBD: LINK

 - **Out of Process Adapters**.
 The out-of-process adapter functionality is now ready for production